Quebéc's Holy Door had a re-opening back in 2015, and I was excited to be invited to attend.

 Below is the Holy Door as media was setting up, before the processional preceding the opening of the door.

-Cardinal Gerald C. Lacroix just before entering through the Holy Door on January 12th, 2015.
-What a moving photograph, with the hand out Jesus seeming to welcome us all.
+Above is Cardinal Gerald C. Lacroix just before entering through the Holy Door on January 12th, 2015.
+What a moving photograph, with the hand of Jesus seeming to welcome us all.

 The photo below is of Cardinal Gerald C. Lacroix kneeling at the Holy Door.
 As you can imagine, the media area was very crowded.
 Thank you to Daniel Abal for sharing his extraordinary photos.